Display and Formatting of Results

-• In text files as a list: one result per line, separated by a delimiter, in any format
+- In text files as a list: one result per line, separated by a delimiter, in a custom format

-• In CSV files with the ability to further import into Excel, Google Docs, etc.
+CSVfiles with the possibility of further import into Excel, Google Docs , etc. - In

-Result format allows you to format results to the desired view using templates and is applied to each query-result combination.
-Screenshot of result formats
+Result Format - allows you to format results to the desired view using templates, applied for each query-result combination.

-• Result format for each parser can be set separately in the parser settings in Result format
+Result Formatfield - The Result Format for each scraper individually can be set in the scraper settings under

-A-Parser supports working with several parsers in one task, in the general format of results, it is necessary to indicate from which parser to output the result:
+A-Parser supports working with multiple scrapers in one task, in the general result format you must specify which scraper to output results from:

-• The parser number is displayed to the left of the parser selection field
+SE::Bing in the screenshot)- The serial number of the scraper is displayed to the left of the scraper selection field

-Result format can be specified in a convenient multiline editor by clicking on the corresponding icon in the editing field: Screenshot in the result format editing field
+The Result Format can be specified in a convenient multiline editor by clicking on the corresponding icon in the editing field:

 The following variables are available in the general result format: